 Provision for pupils with special educational needs is a matter for the school as a whole.
-In addition to the Governing Body, Head teacher and SENCO, all members of staff have important responsibilities.
+In addition to the Governing Body, Head teacher and Inclusion Lead, all members of staff have important responsibilities.

-Special Educational Needs Coordinator (SENCO)
+Special Educational Needs Coordinator (Inclusion Lead)

-The SENCO is a qualified teacher and is a member of the Senior Leadership Team.
-The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans.
-Part of the role of the SENCO is to co-ordinate arrangements with the Class Teachers and support staff regarding those pupils with SEND and disabilities.
+The Inclusion Lead is a qualified teacher and is a member of the Senior Leadership Team.
+The Inclusion Lead has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans.
+Part of the role of the Inclusion Lead role is to co-ordinate arrangements with the Class Teachers and support staff regarding those pupils with SEND and disabilities.